A comprehensive list of topics to cover with a babysitter before leaving your child with one.

 What should parents/caregivers do if they suspect sexual abuse or see something that makes them feel uncomfortable?
 What steps should parents take if their child discloses or if they suspect that another adult has had inappropriate interactions with their child?

-Marybeth: If parents suspect abuse, I recommend, first and foremost, to remain calm and have a conversation with their child.
+Marybeth: If parents suspect abuse, I recommend—first and foremost—remaining calm and having a conversation with their child.
 Begin by asking your child what happened and then listen very carefully.
 Ask appropriate questions to better understand the situation and thank your child for coming to tell you and then tell them you want to help them.
-Parents may wish to contact their state’s child protective service (in Massachusetts that would be Dept. of Children and Families) and ask the social worker on duty what they should do.
+Parents may wish to contact their state’s child protective service (in Massachusetts that would be the Dept. of Children and Families) and ask the social worker on duty what they should do.
 Most states have a social worker on duty 24 hours a day, 7 days a week.
 The social worker may suggest you call your local law enforcement or suggest that you seek professional help for your child.
 It may be a good idea for parents to receive help for themselves too.
-Any situation where abuse is suspected can be very difficult for a family so by seeking help for the child and parents can help a family begin to heal from the circumstance.
+Any situation where abuse is suspected can be very difficult for a family.
+Seeking help for the child and parents can help a family begin to heal from the circumstance.
 While parents can’t promise children things will get better right away, they can promise to always be there to listen to their child’s concerns.
 Make sure that your child knows you will be there to talk to about anything and to listen to all of their concerns.

 Marybeth: While we would all like to believe that because we have strict laws surrounding mandated reporting policies and procedures in the Commonwealth of Massachusetts there would be no need for worry, but I write this to tell parents that, unfortunately, abuse can and does happen in all communities.
 All too often, we hear on the news about another case of suspected child abuse and when interviewed, neighbors are usually surprised to learn of the suspect since they seemed so caring and maybe were an outstanding teacher or youth worker.
 And, it is not all that uncommon to learn that a perpetrator has had multiple victims before they are stopped.
 I recommend that parents be proactive and teach their children safety rules and give them permission to tell an adult if something has happened to them or if they experienced what they believed was an unsafe or dangerous situation.
 Just like teaching our children how to cross the street safely and buckle up their seat belt before a car is put in drive, parents can and should teach their children safety skills for those confusing and rarely spoken about situations that involve unsafe touches.